Zephaniah McLeod: Birmingham stabbing spree killer sentenced

 Afterwards, he said McLeod would see out the remainder of his term in prison.

+The 29-year-old, of Nately Grove, Selly Oak, had been suffering from paranoid schizophrenia and was "well-known" to mental health services at the time of the apparently random attacks.

-Mr Billington from Crosby, in Merseyside, was enjoying a night out in Birmingham when he was attacked.
+Mr Billington from Crosby, in Merseyside, was enjoying a night out in Birmingham when he was stabbed.

 His friend Michael Callaghan, 24, was left with life-changing injuries.

-At Birmingham Crown Court, Mr Justice Pepperall said McLeod had gone on a "murderous rampage" and left behind an "appalling catalogue of offending of the utmost gravity".
+Mr Justice Pepperall said McLeod had gone on a "murderous rampage" during the 90 minutes and left behind an "appalling catalogue of offending of the utmost gravity".

+"Your victims were variously enjoying a night out or returning home from work," the judge said.

+"They gave you no offence and they were chosen at random.
+Wherever possible you aimed your knives at your victims' necks.

 Follow BBC West Midlands on Facebook, Twitter and Instagram.
 Send your story ideas to: newsonline.westmidlands@bbc.co.uk